|

 Motive

-This project intend to make UNIX file system more useful by offering
+This project intends to make UNIX file system more useful by offering some converting tools between an absolute path and a relative path.

 Result